 USB and Removable Media Security

 USB drives and removable media are one of the most overlooked security risks in the workplace.
-They are small, inexpensive, and can carry enormous amounts of data — or malware.
+They are small, cheap, and carry a great deal of data, or malware.

 USB Attack Vectors